mburst/gevent-socketio-starterkit/README.md

 This example also includes how to use the built-in ACL and error functions for the gevent-socketio project.
 If it's not your pick you don't have access to the pick event.

-1. Run python manage.py syncdb.
+1. Create a database named fantasy then run python manage.py syncdb.
 When asked to create a superuser you can say no if you want.
 There are fixtures for this project which will create users and plays for us.
 2. There are 4 users by default (max, max1, max2, max3).
 The password for each user is max
 3. Start the server with python manage.py rs
 4. Open 4 new browser sessions.
 I used firefox, firefox private window, chrome, and chrome private window.
 Then login with each of the users listed in step 2.